Glory (Buffy the Vampire Slayer): Servants

-Art links
+Art and legacy

 The picture in the living room of Glory's mansion is a copy of Tamara de Lempicka's Group of Four Nudes.
 The Polish art déco/futurist artist is renowned for being strongly feminist and openly bisexual/lesbian.

 In the Buffy & Angel: Official Yearbook 2006, Glory was voted number one by fans as "Best Buffyverse Villain", followed by Angelus and the Mayor respectively.

 Appearances

 Canonical appearances

 Glory appeared in 13 canonical episodes: